DNS root zone: Initialization of DNS service

 The DNS root zone is served by thirteen root server clusters which are authoritative for queries to the top-level domains of the Internet.
 Thus, every name resolution either starts with a query to a root server or uses information that was once obtained from a root server.

 The root servers clusters have the official names a.root-servers.net to m.root-servers.net.
 To resolve these names into addresses, a DNS resolver must first find an authoritative server for the net zone.
 To avoid this circular dependency, the address of at least one root server must be known for bootstrapping access to the DNS.
 For this purpose, operating systems or DNS servers or resolver software packages typically include a file with all addresses of the DNS root servers.
 Even if the IP addresses of some root servers change, at least one is needed to retrieve the current list of all name servers.
 This address file is called named.cache in the BIND name server reference implementation.
 The current official version is distributed by ICANN's InterNIC.

 With the address of a single functioning root server, all other DNS information may be discovered recursively, and information about any domain name may be found.

 Redundancy and diversity

-The root DNS servers are essential to the function of the Internet, as most Internet services, such as the World Wide Web and electronic-mail, are based on domain names.
+The root DNS servers are essential to the function of the Internet, as most Internet services, such as the World Wide Web and email, are based on domain names.
 The DNS servers are potential points of failure for the entire Internet.
 For this reason, multiple root servers are distributed worldwide.
 The DNS packet size of 512 octets limits a DNS response to thirteen addresses, until protocol extensions (see Extension Mechanisms for DNS) lifted this restriction.
 While it is possible to fit more entries into a packet of this size when using label compression, thirteen was chosen as a reliable limit.
 Since the introduction of IPv6, the successor Internet Protocol to IPv4, previous practices are being modified and extra space is filled with IPv6 name servers.